 Difficulty understanding conversations and instructions; may respond to a question by repeating it rather than answering

-Consistently repeats words or phrases they just heard or that they heard days or weeks earlier, almost as if they’re echoing speech
+Consistently repeats words or phrases they just heard or that they heard days earlier, almost as if they’re echoing speech (this is called echolalia, which is a form of gestalt language processing)

 Speaks in a robotic tone of voice that lacks inflection or intonation

-Lacks interest in the world around them; for example, doesn’t respond when a caregiver points out an object, like a plane flying overhead
+Lacks interest in the world around them; for example, doesn’t respond when you point out an object, like a plane flying overhead

 Difficulty with sharing toys or taking turns